Medical Council of Canada — MCC

 Phase 1: Foundation (4-6 weeks)

-Work through cases across all therapeutic areas.
-Build baseline competency in prescription evaluation and drug therapy assessment.
-Use AiMedQs analytics to identify weak areas.
+Work through questions across all clinical domains.
+Build baseline competency in therapeutic decision-making.
+Use AiMedQs analytics to identify weak areas early.

 2